U.S. Navy plans two or more patrols in South China Sea per quarter

 “We do operations like that all the time around the world.
 That will continue for us,” he told Reuters after his remarks at the same conference.
 “We’ll just keep going.”

-Defence Secretary Ash Carter may visit a U.S. Navy ship during his upcoming visit to Asia, but is not expected to be on board during any Navy freedom of navigation operations, the U.S. defence official said.
+Defense Secretary Ash Carter may visit a U.S. Navy ship during his upcoming visit to Asia, but is not expected to be on board during any Navy freedom of navigation operations, the U.S. defense official said.

 Reporting by Andrea Shalal and Idrees Ali; editing by Mohammad Zargham and G Crosse